MrExplode/Prog1/README.md

 # Prog1

-Source codes for `high level programming 1` course.
+Hungarian version of the `high level programming 1` course.

 ### Compiling